 - Where can I find accomodation?Hide

-Since all lectures will take place at our faculty in Kulmbach, we highly recommend to look for accomodation in Kulmbach.
-There is a brand-new student dormitory next to the town center.
-(Furnished) rooms are also offered on the private housing market.
+Since all lectures will take place at our faculty in Kulmbach, we highly recommend looking for accomodation in Kulmbach.
+Further information can be here.

-- How high are the living costs in Kulmbach?Hide
+- How much are the living costs in Kulmbach?Hide

 Prices for accommodation, food and leisure activities are moderate compared to other German student cities.
 Nevertheless, prospective students should consider early on how they will finance their studies.
 Students in Germany spend an average of €850 on living expenses.
 Of course, these costs can vary considerably, depending on your lifestyle and the place of residence.
 The following information provides an initial overview of the costs that students in Kulmbach will definitely have to pay: